diego773/monday/README.md

   -under Value enter timestamp in ISO8601 format

-Click -send and you should see a -Status:201 Created response.
+Click send and you should see a Status:201 Created response.

 ![transaction](./images/add-transaction.gif)